Jon Jones: Light Heavyweight Champion

 Jones faced his arch rival and former teammate Rashad Evans on April 21, 2012, at UFC 145, and won via unanimous decision (49–46, 49–46, and 50–45).
 During the UFC 145 post fight press conference, Dana White confirmed that Jones's next opponent would be Dan Henderson.
 The Jones-Henderson fight was expected to take place at UFC 151, but Henderson pulled out of the bout due to injuries.
 Jones then refused a late replacement fight with Chael Sonnen after his coach Greg Jackson told him with three training days left, it would be difficult to prepare.
 UFC 151 was then subsequently canceled, the first cancelation in the company's 19-year history.

 Jones's decision to decline the fight against Sonnen was criticized by UFC president Dana White, who said, "This is one of the most selfish, disgusting decisions that doesn't just affect you.
 This is affecting 16 other lives, their families, kids are going back to school.
 The list goes on and on of all the things, the money that was spent for fighters to train and the list goes on and on.
 Like I said, I don't think this is going to make Jon Jones popular with the fans, sponsors, cable distributors, television network executives or other fighters."
 However, Jones was defended by MMA analysts, who criticized White for promoting a thin card.
 It was later reported that Henderson was injured three weeks prior to the announcement, but kept the injury under wraps as he was still hoping to compete.

 A rematch with Lyoto Machida was then announced for September 22, 2012, at UFC 152.
 Lyoto Machida, who was not contacted prior to the announcement, rejected the fight due to the lack of time to train before the bout.
 Jones, instead, defended the championship against Vitor Belfort on September 22, 2012, at UFC 152.
 Jones opened as a massive favorite (13-to-1) coming into the bout.

-"it was not the finish that's the story of this evening.
-It's the refusal to be finished."
+[I]t was not the finish that's the story of this evening.
+It's the refusal to be finished.